 Morocco’s music is just as diverse and rich as every other part of its traditions.
 Almost every region of Morocco has its own local type of folk music, being either Arab, Andalusian, Berber… etc.

 Chaabi music is Morocco’s version of pop.
-Played mostly at celebrations, it is characterized by its upbeat rhythm and fun themes.
+Played mostly at celebrations, it is famous for its upbeat rhythm and fun themes that make people want to dance their butts out.

 This type of music is a remnant of Moorish influence in Morocco.
 It’s sung in Arabic, and is considered a very important spiritual heritage across cities such as Fes and Meknes.